Layout

 Validation and testing means ensuring the prototype works as planned.
 It also means validating the product in the eyes of the customers and markets while testing the viability of the financial development model.
 Note that if the company plans to move existing product production, you will enter the NPI Process at this stage.

-Everything in the business case learned from customers during the Development phase comes under scrutiny and is tested as much as possible in “real world” conditions.
+Everything in the business case learned from customers during the Development phase is scrutinized and tested as much as possible in “real world” conditions.
 The marketing strategy is also confirmed at this point.
 If anything in the business case or prototype needs revising, this is the team’s last chance to do so.
 This is the last step before the final product is ready for the market.
-A check of product quality is often made at this stage.
+A quality assurance check is often made at this stage to ensure the product meets the desired standards and customer expectations.

 Step 6: Evaluation / Manufacturing